 Do you wish to acquire work experience in Spain?
-You can do an internship there.
+You can do an internship there, whether as a student or young professional.
 Find out how to proceed in this article.

 Thousands of students and professionals across the globe dream of acquiring work experience in Spain.
 If you are one of them, you may opt for an internship.
 In fact, Spain welcomes every year thousands of interns wishing to benefit of its various professional opportunities along with discovering a new lifestyle.
 But above all, you are advised to inquire on the local labor market, on internship terms and conditions, as well as the cost of living in the country.

-Indeed, the cost of living in Spain is quite high, as in many European countries.
+Indeed, the cost of living in Spain, although it is lower compared to neighboring countries, remains a key point to consider in the absence of any official regulations regarding remuneration for trainees.
 You must, therefore, make sure to have sufficient funds to support yourself for the duration of your stay in the country.

 Good to know: